Building care infrastructure and economic equity

 Ensuring reproductive and gender-specific healthcare

-What do you see as the biggest barriers and challenges facing access to consistent, high-quality perinatal care?
+What do you see as the biggest barriers and challenges facing access to consistent, high-quality perinatal care given the rapid closure of birthing units, especially in rural areas?

 “I think the biggest obstacle is the legislature.
 Right now, you're dealing with the last 6 years, we've been operating under what you're all familiar with now is the majority budget.
 What that has done in practice, it has totally divided the legislature.”